Tech Made Simple

 I like Burner (available for iOS and Android) for a temporary disposable number.
 Using Burner is almost like making and receiving regular calls.
 When you make a call using the Burner app on your phone, the app calls your Burner number and then adds the number you're calling.
 It happens almost instantaneously, so you won't notice unless you look at your screen.
 The person you're calling sees your Burner number.
 When calls come in, the caller ID can show the caller's number or your Burner number, and you'll be prompted to accept the call before you're connected to your caller.
 You can turn on and off the ringer and set up a custom greeting for callers for each Burner number.
 By default, Burner uses Nomorobo to reduce spam calls.

 The price options are different for Android and iPhone users.
 Android users can get a free trial for seven days and then pay $4.99 monthly for a single line with unlimited calls and texts. iPhone users don't get a free trial.
-Instead, they can opt for a $4.99 pre-paid month of service that includes 100 texts and 50 minutes of calls and then automatically "burns" your number, or they have to pay $14.99 per month (or $139.99 per year) for up to three lines of unlimited calls and texts.
+Instead, they can opt for a $4.99 pre-paid month of service that includes 100 texts (no photos) and 50 minutes of calls and then automatically "burns" your number.
+If you want to send pictures, you'll have to pay monthly.
+You can choose between a "Verified Number" that you can use for 2FA and creating accounts on social media and other platforms for $9.99 per month or $59.99 per year, a regular burner number for $14.99 per month (or $139.99 per year) for up to three lines of unlimited calls and texts, or a "Premium Number," which supports videos (in addition to photos) in texts.
 Subscriptions are handled through Google Play or the App Store, and you can cancel anytime.

 2. Use a Free Long-Term Private Number

 For a more permanent calling solution, I recommend Google Voice.
-You get unlimited calling within the U.S. for free as well as voicemail, call screening, and do not disturb, among other features.
+You get unlimited calling within the U.S. for free, as well as voicemail, call screening, and do not disturb, among other features.
 You'll need a smartphone or computer with Internet access and the Google Voice app (free for iOS and Android) to receive a call or text.
-Or, you can forward all your Google Voice calls and texts to an existing number.
+You can also forward all your Google Voice calls and texts to an existing number.
 Outbound calls made with the Google Voice app will show your Google Voice number instead of your actual number.

 3. Block Your Outbound Caller ID